ivmai/bdwgc/doc/gcdescr.md

 `gc_pthread_redirects.h`), or optionally by using `ld`'s function call wrapping mechanism under Linux.

-Recent versions of the collector support several facilities to enhance the processor-scalability and thread performance of the collector.
+The collector support several facilities to enhance the processor-scalability and thread performance of the collector.
 These are discussed in more detail [here](scale.md).
 We briefly outline the data approach to thread-local allocation in the next section.

 ## Thread-local allocation